CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   Handling of BUM traffic

-### Atrributes
+### Attributes

-  head-end-replication  BUM traffic is replicated and individual copies sent
-                        to remote destinations.
+  head-end-replication  BUM traffic is replicated and individual copies sent to remote destinations.

   enable                Turn the feature 'on' or 'off'.
-The default is 'off'. multicast-group       BUM traffic is sent to the specified multicast group
+The default is 'off'.

-                        and will be received by receivers who are interested in that group.
+  multicast-group       BUM traffic is sent to the specified multicast group and will be received by receivers who are interested in that group.
 This usually requires PIM-SM to be used in the network.

 ## nv set nve vxlan flooding head-end-replication <hrep-id>